Margrét Helga Ögmundsdóttir

 E-mail: mho (at) hi.is

-The degradation process autophagy has gained increased interest the past years and its role in health and disease has started to unravel.
+Autophagy is a degradation process that has gained increased interest the past years and its role in health and disease has started to unravel.
 Autophagy is an important process for cellular maintanance and aids cells coping with a variety of stress conditions.
 The role of autophagy in cancer has proven complex.
 Autophagy aids cancer cells coping with stressful environment such as nutrient deprivation, however, evidence supports that autophagy can also be tumor preventive.
 Our aim is to shed light on the complex role of autophagy in cancer.

 Current lab members